bsnes-emu/bsnes/docs/interface/higan-settings.md

     This prevents other applications
     or the operating system itself
     from drawing anything,
-    and may also temporarily disable any kind of compositing.
+    and may also temporarily disable any kind of compositing, reducing video latency.
     As of v104,
-    only the Direct3D driver is capable of exclusive mode;
+    only the Direct3D video driver is capable of exclusive mode;
     with other drivers this option does nothing.

 Audio